synfinatic/esp-dsc/README.md

-# Digital Setting Circles for ESP-12E/F
+# ESP-DSC: Digital Setting Circles for ESP-12E/F

 ## About

 Low cost alternative to my original Digital Setting Circles project the [Teensy-DSC](https://github.com/synfinatic/teensy-dsc/).
-This new design uses the cheap ESP-12E/F WiFi enabled microcontroller which saves about
+This new design uses the cheap ESP-12E/F WiFi enabled microcontroller which saves about 60% of the original price (~$40 vs ~$100).
-$50.
-I've also removed the +12V barrel plug which saves another $5 or so.
-The result is a smaller, less expensive design.

 I'm also planing to include the necessary .STL files so you can 3D print the appropriate enclosure for the board.